adarsakumar/desktop_grabbing/README.md

 # desktop_grabbing
-Grab the Desktop video using x11grab and ffmpeg libraries in gcc
+C codes for grabbing Desktop video using x11grab and ffmpeg libraries.
+The codes are for GCC compiler.